How to buy a Vintage Hats

 Label: Union label only

-This hat appears to be made from a crocheted raffia type of
+This hat appears to be made from a crocheted raffia type of material.
+The veil netting appears to be in very good

 condition.
 The hat has a union label attached on the inside.